onflow/ccf/ccf_specs.md

 It represents `129([[162([h'', "A.f919ee77447b7497.FlowFees.FeesDeducted", [["amount", 137(23)], ["executionEffort", 137(23)], ["inclusionEffort", 137(23)]]])], [136(h''), [2969, 575, 100000000]]])`, which contains type and value.

 Type data item represents `162([h'', "A.f919ee77447b7497.FlowFees.FeesDeducted", [["amount", 137(23)], ["executionEffort", 137(23)], ["inclusionEffort", 137(23)]]])` , which defines an event type:
 - `h''` is CCF type ID `0`.
-This ID is used inside value data item to bind type with raw value.
+This ID is used inside the value data item to bind the type with the raw value.
-- `"A.f919ee77447b7497.FlowFees.FeesDeducted"` is Cadence type ID.
+- `"A.f919ee77447b7497.FlowFees.FeesDeducted"` is the Cadence type ID.
 - `[["amount", 137(23)], ["executionEffort", 137(23)], ["inclusionEffort", 137(23)]]` is field definition with 3 fields: `"amount"` field of Cadence `UFix64`, `"inclusionEffort"` field of Cadence `UFix64`, and `"executionEffort"` field of Cadence `UFix64`.
 Fields are sorted by field name.

 Value data item represents `[136(h''), [2969, 575, 100000000]]`, where:
-- `136(h'')` is type identified by ID `0`.
+- `136(h'')` is the type identified by ID `0`.
 - `[2969, 575, 100000000]` is `FeesDeducted` event raw field data.

 ## Specifications

-There are 3 top level CCF messages: `ccf-typedef-message`, `ccf-typedef-and-value-message`, and `ccf-type-and-value-message`.
+There are 3 top-level CCF messages: `ccf-typedef-message`, `ccf-typedef-and-value-message`, and `ccf-type-and-value-message`.

 - `ccf-typedef-message` is a list of type definitions for Cadence composite types.
 - `ccf-typedef-and-value-message` is a Cadence value preceded by a list of type definitions of referenced Cadence composite types.
-- `ccf-type-and-value-message` is a Cadence value preceded by builtin or known composite Cadence type(s).
+- `ccf-type-and-value-message` is a Cadence value preceded by built-in or known composite Cadence type(s).

 Cadence types are encoded as `inline-type` (inlined) or as `composite-typedef` (not inlined).

 Cadence data is encoded depending on its type.
-For example, Cadence `UInt8` is encoded as CBOR unsigned integer, Cadence `String` is encoded as CBOR text string, Cadence `Address` is encoded as CBOR byte string, and Cadence struct data is encoded as an array of its raw field data.
+For example, Cadence `UInt8` is encoded as a CBOR unsigned integer, Cadence `String` is encoded as a CBOR text string, Cadence `Address` is encoded as a CBOR byte string, and Cadence struct data is encoded as an array of its raw field data.

 ### Cadence Types and Type Values

 Cadence types and Cadence type values (run-time types) are encoded differently.
 They contain different data because they are used differently.

 Cadence types are used to decode Cadence data, so they only contain information needed for decoding.
-For example, composite type's field info is needed to decode composite value.
-However, interface type's field info isn't needed to decode values implementing interface type.
+For example, field information of a composite type is needed to decode the composite value.
+However, field information of an interface type isn't needed to decode values implementing the interface type.

 Cadence type value is a Cadence value which provides comprehensive information about a type.
-For example, composite type value and interface type value contain info about both fields and initializers.
+For example, composite type value and interface type value contain information about both fields and initializers.

 ### CCF Specified in CDDL Notation